15 Common Car Dashboard Symbols

 5. Engine temperature warning light

-A warning dashboard light that looks like a thermometer means the engine’s temperature is beyond the normal limits, and it should be checked immediately to keep your car from overheating.
-You’ll want to check the coolant level and make sure the radiator cap is properly sealed as well as look for coolant leaks.
-Always allow time for the engine to cool down before checking the coolant level, however, to avoid getting burned.
+A warning light that looks like a thermometer means the engine’s temperature is running hot, and it should be checked immediately to keep the car from overheating.
+Always allow time for the engine to cool down before touching anything under the hood.
+Causes vary for an overheating engine, but the coolant could be low due to a leak or loose cap on the coolant tank.
+[1]

 6. Battery charge warning light

-When the dashboard light that looks like a battery comes on, your voltage level is below normal.
-It means the vehicle’s charging system isn’t functioning properly, so you need to have the battery terminals and alternator checked.
+When the dashboard light that looks like a battery comes on, your voltage level is likely below normal.
+It could mean the vehicle’s charging system isn’t functioning properly, so you need to have the battery terminals and alternator checked.
 If it’s an older battery, you may need to replace it.
-Learn more about when to change your car battery.
+[1] Learn more about when to change your car battery.

 7. Brake system warning light